attennig/Environmentally-Conscious-Cloud-Orchestration-Considering-Geo-Distributed-Data-Centers/README.md

 ## Reproducibility
-Run experiments.sh to execute the esperiments and plot/src/makeplots_esp.sh to get graphs presented in the paper.
+Run experiments.sh to execute the experiments and plot/src/makeplots_esp.sh to get the graphs presented in the paper.